lingthio/Flask-User/docs/source/basic_app.rst

 Troubleshooting
 ---------------

 If you receive an EmailError message, or if the Registration form does not respond quickly then you may have specified incorrect SMTP settings.

-If you receive a 'AssertionError: No sender address has been set' error, you may be using an old version of Flask-Mail which uses DEFAULT_MAIL_SENDER instead of MAIL_DEFAULT_SENDER.
+If you receive a SQLAlchemy error message, you may be using an old DB schema.

-If you receive a SQLAlchemy error message, delete the quickstart_app.sqlite file and restart the app.
+Delete the quickstart_app.sqlite file and restart the app.

-You may be using an old DB schema in that file.
+If you don't see any translations, you may not have installed ``Flask-Babel`` and ``speaklater``, or you may not have prioritized a supported language in your browser settings.